Slides 📊

 Assessing normality requires multiple complementary methods because no single approach provides complete information.
 We combine:

-Numerical checks that quantify adherence to normal distribution properties
+Numerical checks that quantify adherence to normal distribution properties, and

 6.4.9.
 Visual Assessments for Normality